Return to Oz: Box office

 It earned $2,844,895 in its opening weekend, finishing in seventh place and $6.5 million in the 10 days after release.
 After the opening weekend, Commonwealth Theaters reported that some venues took between just $300–$400, considered at the time to be poor.
 Jeff Love, city manager of the theater chain, believed it may have been due to a bad release time, suggesting that "they should have released it when people didn't have anything to do.
 It should have been before people got out and started going on vacation".
 Love went on to suggest that the perception of it being a children's film was another problem".
 It ultimately grossed $11,137,801 in North America.

 Critical response

-The film received mixed reviews.
-The film critics aggregator Rotten Tomatoes records 56% positive reviews based on 36 reviews, its critical consensus reads, "Return to Oz taps into the darker side of L. Frank Baum's book series with an intermittently dazzling adventure that never quite recaptures the magic of its classic predecessor."
-Those who were familiar with the Oz books praised its faithfulness to the source material of L. Frank Baum such as author and critic Harlan Ellison who said, “It ain’t Judy Garland.
-It ain’t hip-hop.
-But it’s in the tradition of the original Oz books.”
+Receiving mixed reviews, the film critics aggregator Rotten Tomatoes records 60% positive reviews based on 107 reviews, its critical consensus reads, "Return to Oz taps into the darker side of L. Frank Baum's book series with an intermittently dazzling adventure that never quite recaptures the magic of its classic predecessor."
+Those who were familiar with the Oz books praised its faithfulness to the source material of L. Frank Baum such as author and critic Harlan Ellison who said, "It ain't Judy Garland.
+It ain't hip-hop.
+But it's in the tradition of the original Oz books."